gitjuzer/AFP-ENG-2018/Requirement specification.md

 5. Multiple difficulties
 <<<<<<< HEAD
 <<<<<<< HEAD
-6. Hint can be shown
+6. Hint can be shown and it should be limited
+7. After using all hints Player can buy Hint
 =======

 #Current Specification